 ---|

-Venison, lamb meal, garbanzo beans, peas, lentils, pea flour, dried yeast, egg product, canola oil (preserved with mixed tocopherols), tomato pomace, natural flavor, ocean fish meal, salmon oil (a source of DHA), salt, DL-Methionine, choline chloride, taurine, dried chicory root, tomatoes, blueberries, raspberries, yucca schidigera extract, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, manganese sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, sodium selenite, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid.
+Venison, lamb meal, garbanzo beans, peas, lentils, pea flour, dried yeast, egg product, canola oil (preserved with mixed tocopherols), dried tomato pomace, natural flavor, fish meal, salmon oil (a source of DHA), salt, DL-Methionine, choline chloride, taurine, dried chicory root, tomatoes, blueberries, raspberries, yucca schidigera extract, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, manganese sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, ascorbic acid. vitamin A supplement, biotin, niacin, calcium pantothenate, sodium selenite, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid.
 Contains a source of live (viable), naturally occurring microorganisms.

-Crude Protein 28.0%, minimum Crude Fat 15.0%, minimum Crude Fiber 4.5%, maximum Moisture 10.0%, maximum DHA (Docosahexaenoic Acid) 0.05%, minimum Zinc 150 mg/kg, minimum Selenium 0.35 mg/kg, minimum Vitamin E 150 IU/kg, minimum Taurine* 0.12%, minimum Omega-6 Fatty Acids* 2.8%, minimum Omega-3 Fatty Acids* 0.3%, minimum Total Microorganisms* (Lactobacillus plantarum, Bacillus subtilis, Lactobacillus acidophilus, Enterococcus faecium, Bifidobacterium animalis).
-Not less than 80,000,000 CFU/lb. *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles.
+Crude Protein 28.0% Minimum, Crude Fat 15.0% Minimum, Crude Fiber 4.5% Maximum, Moisture 10.0% Maximum, Docosahexaenoic Acid (DHA) 0.05% Minimum, Zinc 150 mg/kg Minimum, Selenium 0.35 mg/kg Minimum, Vitamin E 150 IU/kg Minimum, Taurine* 0.12% Minimum, Omega-6 Fatty Acids* 2.8% Minimum, Omega-3 Fatty Acids* 0.3% Minimum, Total Microorganisms* (Lactobacillus plantarum, Bacillus subtilis, Lactobacillus acidophilus, Enterococcus faecium, Bifidobacterium animalis) not less than 80,000,000 CFU/lb, *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles.

 No, I do not recommend this product.